 We hope to inspire the local community and audiences to discover, engage with and care for the cultural heritage of Pickering and the surrounding area.

 The Museum is housed in a grade II* listed building.
 It was inherited by William Marshall, a leading agriculturalist, from his brother John in 1816.
 William set about converting the building with the intention of creating England’s first agricultural college, but he died in 1818 before its completion.

-The building then passed to his sister Elizabeth Wells, after whom the nearby Wells Walk is named, and became a home for Elizabeth and her husband, William.
+The building then passed to his sister Elizabeth Wells, after whom the nearby Wells Walk is named.

 The History of the Museum

 In 1967 a group of local people interested in preserving the history of Pickering decided to set up a small museum and art gallery.
 The ground floor of the house previously belonging to Dr Murphy was transferred into a Museum and Arts Centre.